amelia-ingram/amelia-ingram/README.md

 ### 👋 Hello there!
 ---
-- :mortar_board: I’m a master's student in data analytics at Queens College (CUNY)
+- :mortar_board: I recently graduated with an MA in Data Analytics and Applied Social Research at Queens College (CUNY)
-- :school: I teach anthropology, communications, and urban studies
+- :school: Currently, I teach anthropology, communications, and urban studies
-- 🌱 I’m currently learning Python, R and Github while I start my own portfolio...so pardon the construction...any feedback or tips are welcome
+- 🌱 I’m currently learning Python and SQL while I work on my portfolio...so pardon the construction...any feedback or tips are welcome!

 ### ✨ Some of My Activities
 ---